oracle/tribuo/README.md

 Tribuo also supplies a linear chain CRF for sequence classification tasks.
 This CRF is trained via SGD using any of Tribuo's gradient optimizers.

+Tribuo has a set of information theoretic feature selection algorithms which can be applied to classification tasks.
+Feature inputs are automatically discretised into equal width bins.
+At the moment this includes implementations of mutual information maximisation (MIM), Conditional Mutual Information Maximisation (CMIM), minimum Redundancy Maximum Relevancy (mRMR) and Joint Mutual Information (JMI).

 To explain classifier predictions there is an implementation of the LIME algorithm.
 Tribuo's implementation allows the mixing of text and tabular data,